usma-eecs/cy350-project1/README.md

 This conversation is for an assignment where you serve as a tutor for me and all responses should be limited to HAT level 1 and HAT level 2.
 Do not produce parts of the solution.
 ```

+> [!IMPORTANT]
+> VS Code Copilot does not meet the DAAW requirement and must be disabled within VSCode before you start writing any code for this project.
+[Features > Chat > Disable AI Features](vscode://settings/chat.disableAIFeatures)

 _Failure to follow any of the above restrictions will be considered unauthorized collaboration will result in a significant deduction of points._